jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

      Example: Add a new text field (maximum 100 characters)

 * Spectra can be selected in the table and in the plot window itself.
 Selected spectra will be highlighted (blue background in the table; thicker line in the plot window).
 Hold the :kbd:`Shift` key to select multiple spectra.
-A Selection can be removed by clicking the |mActionDeselectAll| :sup:`Deselect All` button.
+A selection can be removed by clicking the |mActionDeselectAll| :sup:`Deselect All` button.
 * Remove spectra using the |mActionDeleteSelected| :sup:`Remove Spectrum` button.
 * You can save the collected spectra using the  |speclib_save| :sup:`Save Profiles in spectral library` button.